 Typical Mulch Job in 10 Easy Steps

 Not all mulch jobs are the same as each home owner has specific wants and needs.
-This outline is intended to provide you with what to expect from J. Stacy Landscaping LLC for a typical mulch job.
+This outline is intended to provide you with what to expect from J. Stacy Landscaping for a typical mulch job.

 - The first thing the crew will do when they arrive is to try and make contact with the home owner to see if any of the job details have changed since the last time the home owner and our company had contact.